vistada/Coursera-Getting-Cleaning-Peer-Project/CodeBook.md

 In order to make the feature name more descriptive, the R script made the following change ro the feature names:
 "tBodyAcc" -> "time-domain-Body-Acceleration", "fBodyAcc" -> "frequency-domain-Body-Acceleration", "tGravityAcc" -> "time-domain-Gravity-Acceleration", "tBodyGyro" -> "time-domain-Body-Gyroscope", "fBodyGyro" -> "frequency-domain-Body-Gyroscope"

+The input data are stored in text files that are read using "read.table" of R. Three data frame variables, "X_table" for macchine generated data, "Y_table" for activity ID, and "Subject_table" for subject ID.
+Train data and test date are combined by row-binding two data.
+Feature names are read from another text file, and they become column names of the data set.
+It then selects column names having mean or std.
+It then creates a tidy data set with the average of each variable for each activity and each subject.
+The column name of  this tidy data set are changed to be more descriptive.
+Finally, this data frame is written to a text file called "tidy_data.txt."